ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setVoiceGuidanceHints*

-Sets the Voice Guidance Hints feature to either ON or OFF, allowing users to enable or disable additional hints provided during voice guidance.
-This setting enhances accessibility by offering contextual guidance for better navigation and understanding.
+Enables or disables additional hints for voice guidance, providing users with more detailed spoken instructions to enhance navigation and accessibility.
+This feature is particularly useful for individuals who rely on voice guidance for a more intuitive and supportive user experience.

 ### Related Functions
-[getVoiceGuidanceHints](#getVoiceGuidanceHints) : Retrieves the current status of the Voice Guidance Hints setting.
+[getVoiceGuidanceHints](#getVoiceGuidanceHints) : Retrieves the current status of voice guidance hints (enabled or disabled).

 ### Events